JoshuaCWebDeveloper/election-notes-directus/README.md

 ### Getting Started

-Access the Directus instances at `http://localhost:8055`.
+Access the Directus instance at `http://localhost:8055`.

 Login with username `admin@example.com` and password `4dm1n`.